app-generator/license-eula/README.md

 - Solo-Developer: code digital products as freelencer (without being incorporated in a company)
 - StartUp - young company founded 12mo (or less) in the past
-- Company - Active for 1 year or more
-- Small Company - maximum 3 developers
+- Small Company - maximum 3 developers, active for more than 1year
 - Company - More than 4 developers and less than 50
 - Corporate - More than 50 developers